Food Business Registration

 Should the auditor identify any deficiencies that may lead to a serious risk of food being sold or prepared that is unsafe or unsuitable, they must inform Council and their respective Food Safety Unit of the department as soon as practicable.

-For further information see Food Safety Programs and Food Safety Supervisors.
+For further information see Section 7: Food Safety Programs, page 14 and Section 8: Food Safety Supervisors, page 15.

 Class 2 Food Premises